Hostess Brands (NASDAQ:TWNK) Issues FY 2021 Earnings Guidance

-Hostess Brands (NASDAQ:TWNK) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $0.830-$0.870 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.840.
+Hostess Brands (NASDAQ:TWNK) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The company provided EPS guidance of $0.830-$0.870 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.840.
 The company issued revenue guidance of $1.10 billion-$1.12 billion, compared to the consensus revenue estimate of $1.07 billion.

-Several research analysts have issued reports on the stock.
-Zacks Investment Research cut shares of Hostess Brands from a buy rating to a hold rating in a report on Tuesday.
-Stephens assumed coverage on shares of Hostess Brands in a report on Tuesday, May 18th.
-They issued an overweight rating and a $18.00 target price for the company.
-Three equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
-The stock has an average rating of Hold and an average price target of $17.00.
+Several analysts have commented on the company.
+Morgan Stanley lifted their price target on Hostess Brands from $15.00 to $16.00 and gave the company an equal weight rating in a report on Thursday, August 5th.
+Zacks Investment Research cut Hostess Brands from a buy rating to a hold rating in a report on Tuesday, August 3rd.
+Finally, Stephens assumed coverage on Hostess Brands in a report on Tuesday, May 18th.
+They issued an overweight rating and a $18.00 price target for the company.
+Three investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
+The stock has an average rating of Hold and a consensus price target of $17.40.

-In related news, insider Andrew Wilson Jacobs sold 166,797 shares of the business’s stock in a transaction that occurred on Friday, June 4th.
-The shares were sold at an average price of $15.96, for a total transaction of $2,662,080.12.
-Following the completion of the sale, the insider now directly owns 103,250 shares in the company, valued at $1,647,870.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Insiders own 0.73% of the company’s stock.
+In other news, insider Andrew Wilson Jacobs sold 166,797 shares of the stock in a transaction dated Friday, June 4th.
+The stock was sold at an average price of $15.96, for a total transaction of $2,662,080.12.
+Following the transaction, the insider now owns 103,250 shares of the company’s stock, valued at approximately $1,647,870.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+0.73% of the stock is owned by company insiders.

 Hostess Brands Company Profile